DevilHeartlesss/DevilHeartlesss/README.md

 DSA
 ---

-Adept in C and C++, currently diving into Data Structures & Algorithms (DSA) to solidify my foundational knowledge.
+Adapt in C and C++, currently diving into Data Structures & Algorithms (DSA) to solidify my foundational knowledge.
 Recently embarked on my web development journey, eager to explore the exciting world of building interactive applications.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [ambitiousaayush8948@gmail.com](mailto:ambitiousaayush8948@gmail.com)